Kyriakos G. Vamvoudakis - Research Projects

 Collaborators: S. Bogosyan, A. Kawaguchi (CUNY)

-Reinforcement learning (RL), an emerging branch of machine learning (ML) and control, has a lot to promise for autonomy with its capacity to address unpredictable changes in the system and environment.
+Reinforcement learning, an emerging branch of machine learning (ML) and control, has a lot to promise for autonomy with its capacity to address unpredictable changes in the system and environment.
 However, the field still has many research gaps and also suffers from the lack of practical research evaluation.
 Most AI based autonomous vehicles research is performed in simulations, on simple platforms and for simplified cases that are far from reflecting real-life uncertainties and convincing responses to changing road conditions, especially at high speeds.

 This project will support selected students from US universities to tackle the open challenges of fully autonomous vehicles within a cohort experience at Istanbul Technical University (ITU) under the mentorship of subject-matter experts from ITU, from the Royal Institute of Technology (KTH, Sweden), and a US based autonomous bus company (ADASTEC Corp).
 The algorithm tests will be performed around the ITU Campus within real-world scenarios.
 Each year, a different student cohort will be selected for this unique research and professional development opportunity, thereby contributing to the US leadership in the future of vehicle technologies with a well-prepared workforce.
 Special recruitment efforts are planned for broadening participation and recruitment of students from underrepresented communities.
-For more details see our published work.

 Towards Deceptive and Domain-Specific Cyber-Physical Honeypots